Premium vs Basic Timberland Boots (CUT IN HALF)

 Both are made with the exact same nubuck, a leather that’s often mistaken for suede, but nubuck is thicker and tougher because the hide hasn’t been split down the middle like suede has.

-A few differences visible right off the bat is the Premium boot has a different color stitching, it has a leather liner, and the collar is made out of a different material.
+A few differences visible right off the bat are that the Premium boot has a different color stitching, a leather liner, and the collar is made of a different material.
 It’s also 7 ounces heavier, at 1 pound 14 oz.

 Premium vs Basic Timbs: A Side-by-Side Comparison